 - Type 5 – In this type, the type 4 mini dimension is used, and type 1 reference is used to refer to the mini-dimension table in the base dimension table.

 - Type 6 – This type of SCD uses a combination of types 1, 2, and 3.
 It is also known as a ‘Hybrid’ method.

 Ques.19.
 What is Conformed Dimension?

 Ans.
-These types of dimensions can be used in multiple locations with different fact tables in a single database or multiple data marts.
+These types of dimensions can be used in multiple locations with different fact tables either in a single database or in multiple data marts.